sudachen/smwlt/README.md

   smwlt [command]

 Available Commands:
-  help        Help about any command info        Display accounts info (address, balance, and nonce) net         Display the node status
+  coinbase    Set the account as coinbase account in the node help        Help about any command info        Display accounts info (address, balance, and nonce) net         Display the node status